promregator/promregator/docs/outbound-authentication.md

   scopes: scopea,scopeb
 ```

-An example of a authentication configuration using certificate based authentication looks like this:
+An example of a authentication configuration using certificate-based authentication looks like this:

 ``` yaml
 type: oauth2xsuaa